 What the Coffee Geeks Prefer

-In this brewing method, water and grounds mingle in the pot together for a few minutes.
-The gist?
 Using a French-press coffee pot, pour boiling water over the specified amount of grounds (check the instructions on your pot) and steep for two to four minutes with the lid on.
 Then take the plunge: Push the grounds to the bottom of the beaker, to separate the liquid from the solids.
-Because theres no filter, expect a bit of grit.
+Because there's no filter, expect a bit of grit.

 Going Cold Brew